Skip to main content

 Krossneslaug is another hot spring located in the stunning Westfjords.
 This will be your reward for going off the beaten path in Iceland.
 If you pass by the village of Krossnes, you could stop for a dip in its local pool.

-The setting of Krossneslaug is awe-inspiring, with mountains rising sharply from one side and waves crashing into the other.
+The setting is striking, with mountains rising sharply from one side and waves on the other.
 There are some facilities available here to shower and change.

 Boy jumping into the seafront Krossneslaug pool